u-blox/ubxlib/example/location/README.md

 You will need a SIM in your board, a cellular antenna connected and you may need to know the APN associated with the SIM (though accepting the network default often works).

 ## The GNSS Cloud Locate Example `main_loc_gnss_cloud_locate.c`
-You may take advantage of positioning assistance information known to u-blox servers by using the u-blox Cloud Locate service with your GNSS chip, as shown in the [main_loc_gnss_cloud_locate.c](main_loc_cloud_locate.c) example.
-This is currently only supported through cellular modules.
+You may take advantage of positioning assistance information known to u-blox servers by using the u-blox Cloud Locate service with your GNSS chip, as shown in the [main_loc_gnss_cloud_locate.c](main_loc_gnss_cloud_locate.c) example.
+This example assumes a cellular module that includes a GNSS module inside it, e.g. SARA-R5180M8S or SARA-R422M8S.

 First, you must log-in to your Thingstream account and, under Location Services, add a Cloud Locate thing (if you don't already have one).
 The thing will have a set of credentials associated with it; client ID, username and password.
 Edit [main_loc_gnss_cloud_locate.c](main_loc_gnss_cloud_locate.c) to put these credentials into the `MY_THINGSTREAM_CLIENT_ID`, `MY_THINGSTREAM_USERNAME` and `MY_THINGSTREAM_PASSWORD` conditional compilation flags respectively.